Whatstandwell | |

 Footnotes: | Passenger statistics from the Office of Rail and Road |

-Whatstandwell is the nearest railway station to the National Tramway Museum at Crich.
-There is a steep uphill walk of about from the station to the museum.[2]
+It is the nearest station to the National Tramway Museum at Crich; there is a steep uphill walk of about from the station to the museum.[2]

-The station was moved to its present location in 1894 when the name became 'Whatstandwell'.
-The platform at the original station still exists.
+The station was moved to its present location in 1894, when its name became Whatstandwell; the platform at the original station still exists.
 The area was used as a goods yard after the present station was built.
 The contractor for the new station was W.C.
-Hardy of Derby.[6]
-The new station opened on 11 November 1894.[7]
+Hardy of Derby.[4]
+The new station opened on 11 November 1894.[5]

-There is a shelter and ticket machine on the platform, and a full range of tickets for travel for any destination in the country can also be also purchased from the guard on the train.
-There is no ticket office or toilets and the station is generally unmanned.[14]
+There is a shelter and ticket machine on the platform; tickets can also be also purchased from the guard on the train.
+There is no ticket office or toilets and the station is generally unmanned.[8]

 A team of volunteers from the village helps to maintain the station and car park.March 2024.